freebootin/ProgrammingFromTheGroundUp/04-All-About-Functions/README.md

 1. What are calling conventions?
 A calling convention is the process defined by a programming language for passing parameters to functions, call those functions, and receiving any returned value.
 1. What is the stack?
 The stack is a data structure provided to the program to store data during runtime.
 It can be conceptualised as a stack of paper, with each sheet having one value.
 These sheets can be added to or removed from the stack.
 1. How do `pushl` and `popl` affect the stack? `pushl` takes the value given it and places it on top of the stack, while `popl` takes the top most value of the stack, returns a copy to the address provided, then removes that value from the stack.
 What special-purpose register do they affect?
 They affect the `%esp` or 'stack pointer'.
 This is a register that holds a pointer to the top most item on the stack.
 Pushing to the stack decrements `%esp`, as the stack starts at the highest memory address and moves down, while popping from the stack increments `%esp`.
+1. What are local variables and what are they used for?
+Local variables can be thought of as temporary storage for a function.
+They are allocated when the function is called and destroyed when it returns.
+1. Why are local variables so necessary in recursive functions?
+When you have a recursive function you will by definition have multiple copies of the function running at once, and each copy will need its own copy of relevant data.
+Local variables allow this as each copy of the function can store its own copy of the need data in its own local variable.
+1. What are `%ebp` and `%esp` used for?
+These two registers are used to store special pointers. `%ebp` stores the current base pointer which is used to access function parameters and local variables.
+If you know the base pointer address then you can use base pointer addressing mode to get each of the function parameters and local variables from the stack frame. `%esp` is the stack pointer which initially delimits that functions stack frame, but is address is then moved to `%ebp` so the stack pointer can be used for other things like pushing arguments to other functions.
+1. What is the stack frame?
+The stack frame is a section in memory that holds a functions local variables, parameters, and return address.

+---
+### Use the Concepts

+1. Write a function called `square` which receives one argument and returns the square of that argument.